autosuite/autoversion/README.md

 ## Introduction

-Simple Action that increments the version to the most recent tag found when called.
+This is a Simple Action that increments the version to the most recent tag found when called.
 This supports:

 - Rust/Cargo (`cargo`).
 - Node/NPM (`npm`).